xhuang8/Leetcode/Interview-Questions 🌟/README.md

 sample case: sample input: n = 161 sample output: 3 1 3 8 explanation: 161 convert to 1010 0001

+5. Removing duplicates of an array and returning an array of only unique elements

 ## License